MohamadAlsyouf/todo-list/README.md

 # todo-list
-A frontend React todo list application
+A frontend todo list application developed using React, JavaScript, HTML, and CSS